-Crunchy and delicious, gluten-free almond biscotti are perfect for dipping in a cup of coffee or a glass of sweet wine.
-And whilst these Italian-inspired cookies look rather fancy, they are very easy to make.
-Healthy biscotti with almonds (also known as cantucchini biscuits) are low in added sugar, and good for you too!
+Crunchy and delicious, healthy gluten-free almond biscotti are perfect for dunking in a cup of coffee or a glass of sweet wine.
+And whilst these twice-baked Italian-inspired cookies look rather fancy, they are very easy to make.
+Healthy biscotti with almonds (also known as cantuccini biscuits) are sugar-free, dairy-free and good for you too!

 Jump to:

-- Deliciously crunchy and almond-y, these are perfect as a gluten free Christmas cookie
+- Deliciously crunchy and almond-y, healthy gluten-free biscotti are perfect Christmas cookies for coeliacs

-- Full of the goodness of almonds: rich in vitamin E, with fibre and protein.
+- Full of the goodness of almonds, they are rich in vitamin E, and high in fibre and protein.
 The protein and almonds make these healthy biscotti especially satisfying

-- Low in added sugar.
-There's just a small amount of honey to sweeten these low-carb biscotti, so they are not overly sweet
+- Refined sugar-free biscotti.
+There's just a small amount of honey, so they are not overly sweet and are much lower carb than traditional biscuits and cookies

 - You can vary the recipe to suit with optional add-ins